Rev. Dan is known for his beautiful ceremonies and

-I take you (name) as my beloved wife/husband.
+I take you (name) as my life companion*.
 I give you my hand and my heart as a sanctuary of warmth and love to have and to hold, for better or worse, for richer or poorer, in sickness and in health.
 I pledge my faith and love to you.
 I will honor you, respect you, be true to you, and share my life with you.

-I take you (name) as my beloved wife/husband.
+I take you (name) as my life companion*.
 All that I am I give to you.
 All that I have I share with you.
 Whatever the future holds, I will stand by you and support you for richer or poorer, in health an illness, in good times and rough times, to love and cherish all the days of my life.
 This is my solemn vow.

 FULL WEDDING CEREMONY TO BE CUSTOMIZED

 See Wedding Planning Tools for Special Ceremonies and Readings for weddings.

 For small weddings with Bride, Groom and 12 additional persons or less you may want to consider having your ceremony at Dan's

 Cottage in central Lafayette.
 From the $60.00 casual marriage service to a full Ceremony at $250.00 or a small Ceremony & mini-reception with cake and punch included for